-Providers shall be responsible for developing and implementing a 5K transition plan for each eligible 4K student and his/her parent(s) or guardian(s).
+First Steps 4K providers shall be responsible for developing and implementing a 5K transition plan for each eligible First Steps 4K student and his/her parent(s) or guardian(s).
 The transition plan shall include:

-Parent Information
+Family Information

-- The name, address and phone number of the school the child is zoned to attend - Pertinent school information (registration dates, enrollment requirements, materials, etc.)
+- The name, address and phone number of the school the child is zoned to attend. - Pertinent school information (registration dates, enrollment requirements, materials, etc.)